Tzarnal/Buzzbox/README.md

 Requirements
 =============
-This is a C# project, to run .net executables on linux you will need to [Install Mono](http://www.mono-project.com/docs/getting-started/install/linux/), you should probably install mono-complete.
+This is a C# project, to run .net executables on linux you will need to [Install Mono](http://www.mono-project.com/docs/getting-started/install/linux/) or [.net Core](https://www.microsoft.com/net/core#linuxubuntu_).
+My current setup uses Mono Complete, I suspect .net core works but have not tested it.
 You will need a hearthstoneJSON file of collectable cards.
 You can get the most recent english copy from here:

 [https://api.hearthstonejson.com/v1/latest/enUS/cards.collectible.json](https://api.hearthstonejson.com/v1/latest/enUS/cards.collectible.json)